Roger Jenkins (banker)

-In 2008, he played a key role raising capital for Barclays Group in June and October 2008 totaling over 9 billion pounds from amongst others, the Qatar Investment Authority, Sheikh Hamad bin Jassim bin Jaber Al Thani.
-He left Barclays in the summer of 2009 and in 2011 joined the Management Committee and Investment Committee of the Brazilian investment bank BTG Pactual until 2013.

-Estimates suggested that Jenkins earned about £40 million during the years from 2005 to 2009, making him reputedly the highest paid banker in the City of London.
+In 2008, he played a key role in raising capital for Barclays Group, bringing in over 9 billion pounds.
+He left Barclays in the summer of 2009.
+In 2011, he joined the Management Committee and Investment Committee of the Brazilian investment bank BTG Pactual until 2013.
+Jenkins is said to have earned about £40 million in 2005, making him reputedly the highest paid banker in the City of London.

-Background, education and sport
+Biography

 Jenkins was born in Scotland, the son of an oil refinery manager.
 He attended Edinburgh Academy and studied economics at Heriot-Watt University graduating with an Honors Degree.
 He was an Associate of the Chartered Institute of Bankers (ACIB) and received his Diploma in Financial Studies from the Institute.

 In his youth he was an accomplished sprinter, representing Scotland and Great Britain from 1973 to 1978 and competed at the European Championships in 1974, the Commonwealth Games in 1978, and numerous internationals.
 He won a silver medal at the World Student Games in Rome in 1975 at 400m.
 Both Roger and his brother David feature prominently in the book A Life In A Day In A Year by Peter Hoffmann which describes their athletics training at Meadowbank Sports Centre, Edinburgh, and their racing careers between 1973 and 1978.